 The Centre for Enterprise Development and Regional Economy (CEDRE) has an excellent internationally reputation for its expertise and knowledge in nurturing the development of entrepreneurship, entrepreneurial regions and regional innovation systems.

-The Centre, founded in 2004, is part of the Department of Management & Organisation within the School of Business in Waterford Institute of Technology (WIT), Ireland.
+The Centre, founded in 2004, is part of the Department of Management & Organisation within the School of Business in South East Technological University (SETU), Ireland.

 … the Centre was known as the Centre for Entrepreneurship as its main focus was solely on entrepreneurship research and education at under graduate, post graduate and executive levels.
 Its flagship education programmes at the time were the South East Enterprise Platform Programme (SEEPP) and the Post Graduate Diploma in Business in Enterprise Development.
 These programmes were designed for entrepreneurs to progress their business ideas into commercial realities.